-The Headteacher (or other person appointed by the Headteacher for this purpose) will aim to inform the complainant of the outcome within 10 school days of receiving the complaint and will notify the complainant in writing if longer time is needed to investigate.
+The Headteacher (or other person appointed by the Headteacher for this purpose) will aim to inform the complainant of the outcome within 10 school days of receiving the complaint

 If the complainant's first contact is with individual Trustees, the Trustee will advise the complainant to take up the complainants concerns with the appropriate member of staff or Headteacher.
 A Trustee should not be made aware of a potential complaint as they may be required to sit on a Panel in the event of a formal hearing (Stage 2) and should be impartial.